redox-os/book/src/overview/what_redox_is.md

 We take inspiration from [Plan9], [Minix], [Linux], and [BSD].
 We are trying to generalize various concepts from other systems, to get one unified design.
 We will speak about this some more in the [Design] chapter.

-At the time, Redox supports:
+At this time, Redox supports:

 * All x86_64 CPUs.
 * Graphics cards with VBE support (all nvidia, intel, and amd cards from the past decade have this).